Zestar apple

 The Zestar! apple (trade mark) or Minnewashta (cultivar) is an apple cultivar released in 1999.
-It was developed by the horticulturalists at the Minnesota Landscape Arboretum's Horticultural Resource Center, at the University of Minnesota.
+It was developed by the horticulturalists at the University of Minnesota Landscape Arboretum's Horticultural Resource Center, at the University of Minnesota.

 The Minnewashta apple is known for its earlier ripening season, ripening in late August through September, marking an earlier start to the apple growing season in Minnesota.
 The Minnewasheta trees were subject to cold climate testing in laboratories to ensure that the fruit is capable of growing in northern climates.

 Breeding

 Breeders of the Minnewashta apple have been working at developing apples since breeding attempts began in 1878, and have developed at least 24 new apple cultivars, including the Haralson, Fireside (and Connell Red), Honeygold, Regent, Sweet 16, Honeycrisp, and SnowSweet.
 Zestar! is the product of a hybridization of State Fair × MN 1691.

 Prior to the development of Minnewashta, breeders considered early-ripening apples to be weak and subpar, describing them as soft, having poor shelf life, and having varying degrees of flavor.

 In 2010 a further apple cultivar, Minneiska (brand name SweeTango), was bred using Zestar! and Honeycrisp as parents.
 This variety is said to have a super crunch.